Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:NormalExercise lang: xp: skills:
+--- type:NormalExercise lang:r xp: skills:
 ## Results
 Join the data sets together by x with a left join.
 Then determine the type of the output x.

 *** =instructions